 | Autostart | Checkbox — if ticked, this program starts automatically when the Abilis boots up or restarts.
 Essential for programs that should always be running (heating schedules, security routines). |

 | Last Started | Date and time when the program was last started.
-Useful for checking if a program is still running after a reboot. |
+Useful for checking if a program is still running after a reboot.
+Note: this is just the most recent timestamp — the page doesn't keep a full run history.
+For longer-term audit trails, configure SYSLOG forwarding. |

-| Last Stopped | Date and time when the program was last stopped (either manually or due to an error). |
+| Last Stopped | Date and time when the program was last stopped (either manually or due to an error).
+Same single-timestamp limitation as Last Started. |

 | ▶ / ⏸ button | Click ▶ to start the program, ⏸ to stop it.
 The icon shows the current state: ▶ means the program is stopped (click to start), ⏸ means it's running (click to stop). |

-Click New to create a blank program — you'll get a code editor where you write Lua.
+Click New to create a blank program — you'll get a code editor where

 Click Import to upload a .lua file from your computer.
+The

 Programs created by the Control Loops tab appear here automatically.
 They have auto-generated names and can be started/stopped just like manually written programs.
 You can even open and edit the generated Lua code if you need to customise the behaviour beyond what Control Loops can express visually.